CoIRL-AD: Collaborative-Competitive Imitation-Reinforcement Learning in Latent World Models for Autonomous Driving: Experiments

 \subsection{Main Results}

-The results on nuScenes are presented in Tab.~\ref{tab:nus_sota_comparison}.
-For nuScenes, We follow the evaluation protocol of \citep{VAD}, which reports average L2 distance and collision rate over 1s, 2s, and 3s prediction horizons.
-We tried our method on both SSR \citep{SSR} and LAW \citep{LAW}, and we found that SSR is unstable, even using the same random seed.
-So in ablation studies, we only use LAW.
+The results on nuScenes are summarized in Tab.~\ref{tab:nus_sota_comparison}.
+We follow the evaluation protocol of \citep{VAD}, reporting the average L2 displacement error and collision rate over 1s, 2s, and 3s prediction horizons.
+We evaluate our method on the LAW \citep{LAW} framework.

-On nuScenes, compared to the recent world model-based autonomous driving models like SSR \citep{SSR} and LAW \citep{LAW}, after using our method, both model achieve lower collision rate.
-And LAW with our method also achieve lower L2 distance.
-Although UAD \citep{UAD} achieves the lowest collision rate overall (0.06\%), it relies heavily on extensive supervision signals such as detection and tracking.
-In contrast, SSR with our method achieves the best collision rate (0.15\%) among methods that do not use any auxiliary supervision beyond expert trajectories.
-In addition, our method uses the same inference architecture as the baseline, introducing no extra latency.
-Further details are provided in Appendix~\ref{app:inference_latency}.

-\textbf{Long-tail scenario performance and generalization ability on nuScenes} \quad We evaluate the model’s generalization by training on nuScenes-Singapore and testing on nuScenes-Boston (Fig. \ref{fig:generalization}).
-To assess robustness on long-tail cases, we construct two subsets from the evaluation set: one dominated by large L2 errors and one by high collision rates, identified using the baseline model.
-As shown in Fig. \ref{fig:longtail}.
-Our model achieves much better results than LAW across all horizons, demonstrating strong cross-city generalization and superior performance under challenging, long-tail scenarios.
-Details on subset construction and full results are provided in Appendix \ref{app:generalization_and_longtail}.

-The results on Navsim are shown in Tab.~\ref{tab:navsim-result}.
-For Navsim, we adopt the close-loop metrics provided in Navsim.
-Specifically, we use the test split rather than navtest split for evaluation, as the former contains much more scenarios (5044) than the latter (885), making it more suitable for comprehensively assessing the model's overall driving performance.

-On navsim, our model obtains a PDMS of 88.2, outperforming recent state-of-the-art methods, showing notable improvements across multiple sub-metrics, including NC (+0.4), DAC (+0.4) and TTC (+0.8).
-Compared to WoTE \citep{WoTE}, which leverages a world model to evaluate candidate trajectories during testing, our approach achieves a higher overall score.
+On nuScenes, CoIRL-AD consistently outperforms the baseline LAW across both L2 error and collision rate.
+Notably, even without temporal augmentation (which is commonly adopted by prior methods, provide not only current observation, but also 2-3 past observation to the model), CoIRL-AD already achieves the lowest collision rate.
+After enabling temporal augmentation, the L2 error is further reduced substantially.
+Overall, our method achieves the best performance on the combined L2~$\cdot$~Col metric, demonstrating its effectiveness in both accuracy and safety.
+Moreover, CoIRL-AD shares the same inference architecture as the baseline and introduces no additional inference latency.
+Detailed training cost and inference latency analyses are provided in Appendix~\ref{app:training_time} and \ref{app:inference_latency}.

+Despite these improvements, we note that RL is expected to provide greater benefits in scenarios where expert demonstrations are sparse or insufficient.
+Since nuScenes contains a large proportion of well-covered, relatively easy driving scenarios, improvements on challenging cases can be diluted in average metrics.
+To validate this intuition, we further evaluate our method on more challenging settings, including cross-city generalization and long-tail scenarios.